g0phergit/g0phergit/README.md

 - 👋 Hi, I’m @g0phergit
-- 👀 I’m interested in backend development
+- 👀 I’m interested in cpython
-- 🌱 I’m currently learning typescript, nginx, express.js
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on some backend project
+- 💞️ I’m looking to collaborate on some python library

 <!---